This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 As some of the oldest pigments, Yellow Earths are foundations of the palette.
 Some of the common names for paints are Yellow Ochre, Raw Sienna, and Golden Ochre.
 There is a lot of variety in the names- one might also encounter Orange Ochres.
 Several different kinds and colors are identified by names like Ochre Havane, Transparent Yellow Oxide or Mars Yellow, though there are no consistent naming standards.
 Ochres can vary in transparency, color, and particle size.

 There may be a slight advantage to genuine earth pigments.
-Some synthetic iron oxides were found to have anomalies in watercolor (see Bruce MacEvoy’s work here).
-It is unknown what caused the problems with the synthetics or whether they were resolved by the manufacturers.
 Another disturbing trend has arisen in the paint world wherein earthtones are being emulated by a handful of pigments.
 Such imitations will not have the handling and permanency of iron oxides.

 Resources